austinconnor1836/my-notes/clean-code-notes.md

 The problem is the fine-grained *intersection* of these domains.

 The EJB architecture handled persistence, security, and transactions in an "anticipated" *aspect-oriented programming* (AOP) way, which is a general-purpose approach to restoring modularity for cross-cutting concerns.

+**In AOP, modular constructs called *aspects* specify which points in the system should have their behavior modified in some consistent way to support a particular concern.**

+Let's look at three aspects or aspect-like mechanisms in Java:

+### Java Proxies